 37.106.1956 MENTAL HEALTH CENTER: COMPREHENSIVE SCHOOL AND COMMUNITY TREATMENT PROGRAM (CSCT), SERVICES AND STAFFING

-(1) The CSCT program must be able to provide the following services, as clinically indicated, to youth as outlined in the individualized treatment plan (ITP):
+(1) For any youth receiving CSCT services, the CSCT program must be able to provide the following services to each youth as specified in that youth's individualized treatment plan (ITP):

 (b) behavioral intervention;

-(c) other evidence and research-based practices effective in the treatment of youth with a serious emotional disturbance;
+(c) other evidence and research-based practices effective in the treatment of youth with a serious emotional disturbance (SED);

 (d) direct crisis intervention services during the time the youth is present in a school-owned or operated facility;